-Both of these elements are crucial for virtually any marketing activity.
+Both of these elements are crucial for virtually any communications plan or marketing activity.
 A small change in your marketing message completely changes how and where you market it.

 For example, if you sell plain white tees, you might have three different angles to promote them:

 - “Everyone needs plain white tees; ours have timeless cuts and go with everything”

 - “Everyone needs plain white tees; ours are cheap and available in bulk”